Tara Brown's murderer Lionel Patea sentenced to life for second murder

 Crawford picked up Dufty in an Ashmore carpark before driving him to a remote location to meet the other men.

-Lionel Patea was the first to strike Dufty, heaving him on the head with a large metal object.
+Lionel Patea was the first to strike Dufty, bashing him on the head with a large metal object.

 The Patea brothers and co-accused Liam Bliss then left the scene.